 House prices are on the way up as the area becomes more popular, but they are generally lower than average.

-Everything from houses to cars to public transport is lower than the rest of the country and even commute time sits below average at just 20 minutes.
+Everything from houses to cars to public transport is lower than the rest of the country, and even commute time sits below average at just 20 minutes.

 However, the winter weather is so extreme that Saskatoon is one of the few cities where life can grind to a halt during storms.

-An up and coming expat destination – Charlottetown
+An up-and-coming expat destination – Charlottetown

 Looking to get ahead of the trend and move to someone on the rise?

-Charlottetown on Prince Edward Island is fast-growing, attracting many new expatriates and has massive redevelopment projects with low prices.
+Charlottetown on Prince Edward Island is fast-growing, attracting many new expatriates, and has massive redevelopment projects with low prices.

-Charlottetown consists of several distinct, vibrant neighbourhoods with a considerable amount of history.
+Charlottetown consists of several distinct, vibrant neighborhoods with a considerable amount of history.

-The old town is stunning while newer built-up neighbourhoods are popping up everywhere with all the modern facilities.
+The old town is stunning, while newer built-up neighborhoods are popping up everywhere with all the modern facilities.

-Real estate in Charlottetown remains some of the cheapest in the country, with a good family home on the market for around CA$200,000 making life very affordable.
+Real estate in Charlottetown remains some of the cheapest in the country, with a good family home on the market for around CA$200,000, making life very affordable.

 Local farmers mean grocery bills are low, and the only time you’ll notice high costs is importing items during the winter months.

 Economically, the job market is dominated by the public sector.

 And the manufacturing and tech companies that are setting up in the area in recent years are growing in popularity thanks to a range of new roles with good salaries.

-Charlottetown is the island’s economic and cultural hub, meaning there is everything from local sports events to cultural festivals, museums, art shows, and more all year round with a steady stream of visitors.
+Charlottetown is the island’s economic and cultural hub, meaning there is everything from local sports events to cultural festivals, museums, art shows, and more all year round, with a steady stream of visitors.